 Diabetes Meds linked to Cancers and Heart Failure

-If you or a loved one was diagnosed with pancreatitis, pancreatic cancer, thyroid cancer or heart failure after taking Onglyza or Kombiglyze XR, the attorneys at McNamara Goldsmith, PC may be able to help you.
+If you or a loved one was diagnosed with pancreatitis, pancreatic cancer, thyroid cancer or heart failure after taking Onglyza or Kombiglyze XR, the attorneys at McNamara Law Firm, PLLC may be able to help you.

 What are Onglyza and Kombigylze XR?

 These two drugs belong to a class of medications called incretin-based therapies or DPP-4 inhibitors.
 They are used to control blood sugar in patients with Type 2 Diabetes.
 Onglyza was introduced in 2009 and Kombigylze HR in 2010.
 Unlike other diabetes medications Onglyza doesn't encourage weight gain, making it very appealing to Diabetes sufferers.
 Kombiglyze XR (saxagliptin and metformin HCI) is an extended release alternative that includes Onglyza.
 These two medications are widely prescribed and sales are in the range of one billion dollars a year and rising.
 They are manufactured by AstraZeneca and Bristol-Myers Squibb.

 Pancreatitis and Pancreatic Cancer